My Top Seven Killer Tips for Jobseekers and Global Rockstars

-So, I thought that today we should take a step back and revisit why having a digital media presence is worth sharing with you my top seven killer tips for job seekers and solopreneurs (and those of you who share my vision of becoming digital global nomads).
+So, I thought that today we should take a step back and revisit why having a digital media presence is worth it, and share my top seven killer tips for those of you who share my vision of becoming global nomads.

-As a Career Coach, I have encountered job seekers and freelancers who still believe they can thrive in today’s world without a digital presence.
-In short, they refuse social and professional networking as they feel they will be stalked or annoyed by others.
+You might refuse social and professional networking as you feel you will be stalked or annoyed by others.
 I started with online networking on XING in 2004.
-Before that, “networking” for me meant only person-to-person (or IRL – in real life if you are my age and don’t know what IRL means).
+Before that, “networking” for me meant only person-to-person (or IRL – in real life, if you are my age and don’t know what IRL means).

-I regularly had lunch with different internal and external colleagues to learn what was happening in their fields of work.
-In the early millennium, the lunch date roster was your “dance card” and showed your popularity.
+I would regularly have lunch with different internal and external colleagues to discover what was happening in their work.
+In the early Millennium, the lunch date roster was your “dance card” and showed your popularity.

 It was almost embarrassing to lunch alone, and if you were booked for several weeks, this meant you had made it.
-It was part of that organization’s culture, but networking helped me understand background stories, build trust, and get support on various topics.
-I still prefer lunch dates over any online interaction, but as a creator, I have more influence and a bigger circle to reach out to if I leverage my online network.
+It was part of the culture of that organization, but networking helped me to understand background stories, build trust, and get support on a variety of topics.
+I still prefer lunch dates over any type of online interaction, but as a creator, I have more influence and a larger circle to reach out to if I leverage my online network.

 Remember that in Germany, Switzerland, and other “Coconut” cultures, we tend to be very task-focused and have to invest in building relationships.
 (Yes, it takes us a lot of energy to get out of that Coconut-Face.)

-I know you might be afraid to put yourself out there and have people laughing at you, trolling you or giving you negative feedback and comments.
+You might be afraid to put yourself out there and have people laugh at you, troll you, or give you negative feedback.
 How do you even deal with that when you are already fragile and full of self-doubt daily?

-What if there is one person out there who lost half of their family in a tragic accident and thought they would never, ever recover from that?
+What if there is one person out there who, like me, lost half of their family in a tragic accident and thought they would never, ever recover from that?

-What if one woman that you speak to just lost her child or her husband and needs to hear that it will be okay and that you are there for her?
+What if one woman you speak to has just lost her child or her husband and needs to hear that it will be okay and that you are there for her?

-What if one person is listening to you who is about to kill themselves because they are so desperate, and you tell them that they are loved, and they hear that, and they reconsider?
+What if one person listening to you who is about to commit suicide because they are so desperate, and you tell them that they are loved, and they hear that, and they reconsider?

 What if what you have to say is essential for one person only?